lanl-ansi/PowerModels.jl/README.md

 This code has been developed as part of the Advanced Network Science Initiative at Los Alamos National Laboratory.
 The primary developer is Carleton Coffrin, with significant contributions from Russell Bent.

-A special thanks goes to Miles Lubin for his assistance integrating with Julia/JuMP.
+Special thanks to Miles Lubin for his assistance in integrating with Julia/JuMP.

 ## License